Web Hosting Performance Test: 120 Days of Real Data

 | UptimeRobot Pro | $8.00 | Uptime from 5 locations | Every 1 minute |

-| Pingdom Starter | $10.00 | Response time (TTFB) | Every 5 minutes |
+| Pingdom Starter.
+Pingdom is a website monitoring service that measures server response time from multiple global locations. | $10.00 | Response time (TTFB) from Stockholm, Sweden | Every 5 minutes |

-| GTmetrix Basic | $14.95 | Full page load, performance grades | Weekly (manual) |
+| GTmetrix Basic.
+GTmetrix is a web performance testing service that measures full page load time and generates performance grades. | $14.95 | Full page load time and performance grades | Weekly (manual) |

-| Custom monitoring (DigitalOcean) | $6.00 | Backup uptime checks | Every 30 seconds |
+| Custom monitoring (DigitalOcean) | $6.00 | Backup uptime checks.
+This provided a second independent confirmation of uptime data from a different network than UptimeRobot. | Every 30 seconds |

-| Total | $38.95/month | 4 months × $38.95 = $155.80 | |
+| Total | $38.95/month | 4 months × $38.95 = $155.80 total monitoring cost | |

-What I Measured (And How)
+What Mitchell Measured (And How)

 - Response time (TTFB): Time from request to first byte received (Pingdom from 3 locations)